 It is not a self-sustaining solution that will be run completely by your user base.
-In fact, according to a report by the Community Roundtable, in 58 percent of the best-performing communities, the organization’s CEO is an active participant.
+In fact, G2 reports that executive buy-in is essential to the success of an online community.

 Additionally, an online community should be an essential part of your technology stack and it should have an approved, operational and measurable strategy.
 It should not be a standalone tool and you should be leveraging data from your online community to inform other communication tactics and the strategic direction of your organization.

 A measurable strategy means that you’ve taken the time to align on your goals, metrics and key performance indicators (KPIs) for how you’ll measure the success of your online community.
 And it’s important that they’re part of any initial discussions with a software provider and serve as the building blocks for creating and implementing a community that meets your unique needs.